 How Did my Child Develop Autism?

 Scientists haven’t isolated one specific root cause of autism.
-There are several scientific causes including genetics, hereditary, and possibly birth injuries.
+Several scientific causes include genetics, hereditary, and possibly birth injuries.